hadiaamir0/rulebased-chatbot_app/README.md

 - Add persistent chat history across sessions
 - Swap the rule-based fallback for an LLM call to handle unrecognized input

-## Author

-Built by Hadia Amir as part of the DecodeLabs AI/ML Internship (Batch 2026).

-## License

-This project is for educational purposes as part of the DecodeLabs Industrial Training Kit.